Vermiculite Close Up

 Disadvantages

-• Holds more water than its counterpart perlite, which increases risk of root-rot
+• Holds more water than its counterpart, perlite, which can increase the risk of root rot for plants with more sensitive root system

 What is vermiculite?